 Airline passenger rights are complicated, and even frequent travelers don’t know all of them.
 (I sure learned a few things while researching this article!)

 Don’t wait until you’re at the airport, fuming, frustrated and running out of options.
-Learn your rights now and know what you’re entitled to when — er, if — the airline screws up your travel plans.
+Learn your rights now and know what you’re entitled to when — er, if — the airline screws up your holiday travel.